Loving our kids unconditionally is not necessarily the same as doing unconditional parenting!

 In this book Alfie Kohn encourages us to reconsider our typical parenting discipline style that usually consists of various strategies of trying to control our children.

-Some of Alfie Kohn's main points in unconditional parenting are:
+Some of Alfie Kohn's main points are:

 Don't measure your kids in terms of their accomplishments and failures because they might come to live under the impression that they have to earn your love.